Brian Lindgren

-Brian Lindgren (born August 6, 1980) is an American football coach who is currently the offensive coordinator at Oregon State University.
-He was previously the offensive coordinator at Colorado, San Jose State, and Northern Arizona.
+Brian Lindgren (born August 6, 1980) is an American football coach who is currently the offensive coordinator at Michigan State University.
+He was previously the offensive coordinator at Oregon State, San Jose State, and Northern Arizona.

 Playing career

 Born and raised in Walla Walla, Washington, Lindgren played quarterback at Desales Catholic High School and the University of Idaho in Moscow, where he was a three-year starter under head coach Tom Cable.
 Lindgren threw for 6,451 yards and 44 touchdowns for the Vandals in those three seasons (2001–03), including a 637-yard passing game at Middle Tennessee in 2001, a performance that set a FBS single-game record for a sophomore.

 Coaching career

 After his playing career ended, Lindgren worked at the University of Redlands as the football team's quarterbacks coach in 2005.
 He joined the coaching staff at Northern Arizona in 2006 as a receivers coach, working his way up to offensive coordinator in 2009.
 He left Northern Arizona to accept the offensive coordinator position at San Jose State in 2012.
 He was a finalist for the head coaching job at his alma mater Idaho in 2012, but the job ultimately went to Paul Petrino.